ARUNNG2004/MERN-Chat-app/README.md

 # MERN Chat App

 A real-time chat application built with the **MERN Stack** (MongoDB, Express, React, Node.js).
 This application allows users to communicate instantly in various chat rooms or direct messages.
 With robust security measures, the app ensures a smooth and secure chatting experience.
+## Live Demo

+You can check out the live demo of the MERN Chat App on [Click Here](https://mern-chate-app.onrender.com/).

 ## Features